What Can Cause Vaginal Dryness and How to Find Relief

 Here's What We Want You to Remember

 Vaginal dryness is common, it's treatable, and you have zero reason to feel embarrassed about it.
-Whether it's your hormones changing, medication side effects, stress, or just not drinking enough water, understanding what causes vaginal dryness puts you back in control.
+Whether it's your hormones changing, medication side effects, stress, or just not drinking enough water, understanding what can cause vaginal dryness puts you back in control.

 You deserve to feel comfortable.
 You deserve pleasure.
 And you deserve to feel confident in your body no matter what stage of life you're in.